NiloofarShahbaz/NiloofarShahbaz/README.md

 - 👯 I’m looking to collaborate on Python, Django, Rust
 - 💬 Ask me about Python, Django, Docker
 - 📫 How to reach me: Any social media I've shared here :D
-- ⚡ Fun fact: I like to switch to a compiled language that's why I've started learning Rust!
+- ⚡ Fun fact: I like to learn a compiled language that's why I've started learning Rust!

 Yes, My stats isn't very attractive right now.
 But I will put it here anyway to encourage myself to improve it :D